CamJam-EduKit/EduKit1/README.md

 * The GPIO Zero version uses the [GPIO Zero library](https://www.raspberrypi.org/blog/gpio-zero-a-friendly-python-api-for-physical-computing/).
 This is the recommended version for new Python programmers.
 * The RPI.GPIO version uses the original GPIO library.

-The kit costs only £5 including UK VAT, and is available from [The Pi Hut](http://thepihut.com/collections/camjam-edukit)
+The kit is available from [The Pi Hut](http://thepihut.com/collections/camjam-edukit)